APB is a Global Speaker, Celebrity & Entertainment Agency

 Speech Topics

-Never before has management’s life been so...interesting.
-Business, government and society are all creating a vast new digital infrastructure, from smart sensors and cognitive computing to wearable computers, extended social networks and virtual workplaces.
-That puts leaders in the midst of not just technical challenges but broader social quandaries such as the nature of privacy, white collar automation, reskilling workers, the rule of law in cyberspace--not to mention the strategic direction of the enterprise itself.
+Never before has management’s role been so challenging: disruption is everywhere.
+AI is now integrating the existing digital infrastructure, from smart sensors and wearable computers to extended social networks and virtual workplaces.
+Leaders must deal with not only difficult strategic decisions but broader quandaries such as the nature of privacy, white collar automation, reskilling workers, and the rule of law in cyberspace.
 How can successful managers discover and implement innovation while still meeting the daily challenges of business?

-The future is bright for medicine: telemedicine, wellness monitors, personal genomics, electronic health records, and more.
-Plus: “big data” and smart computers will choose the best and most efficient treatment options based on actual outcomes.
-All this progress will come with caveats, of course: how do we keep the human element in healthcare?
+The future is bright for medical technology: telemedicine, wellness monitors, personal genomics, electronic health records, and more.
+Now add AI, and the results could range from AI assistants in the examining room to “digital twins” that will compare your health records with thousands of similar individuals, warning of potential new problems as well as suggesting the best treatment options.
+But how do we keep the human element in healthcare?
 What are the privacy implications of personal genomic data?
 How do we fund the latest technologies while still making sure that basic healthcare is affordable?
-Michael has presented this topic to pharmaceutical companies, hospital networks, health insurers, medical educators and more.

 Testimonials